RU09342-F18/lab-0-introduction-to-c-and-git-schroedere16/Assignment/README.md

 This code also performs the bitwise operations AND, OR, XOR, and INVERSE.

-This code requires two integer inputs and will then display the result of each mathematical function listed above.
+This code requires two integer inputs and will then display the result of each function listed above.